StarpTech/starptech.github.io/content/about.md

 My name is Dustin and I’m fullstack software engineer from Germany.
 I have an extensive experience in software development in consideration of high quality standards.

 To me, fullstack really means:

 - Choose the correct repo strategy (single or mono).
-- Setup a CI/DI pipeline.
+- Setup a CI/CD pipeline.
 - Deploy with zero downtime.
 - Scale and rollback at any time.
 - Infrastructure changes and builds are reproducible.
 - Use the best communications tools e.g Hangout, Slack.
+- Choose the best language and framework for the job.
-- Use a process framework like Scrum.
+- Use a process framework like Scrum/Kanban.

 To me, quality really means:

 - Write unit, integration and performance tests.
-- CI/DI on my fingertips.
+- Have CI/CD on your fingertips.
 - Test your app in real world conditions aka E2E tests.
 - Establish Coding Standards.
 - Follow best-practices of the community.